PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 ## Purpose

-To verify the effectiveness of PaddlePaddle's auto-scaling mechanism.
+To verify the value of PaddlePaddle's auto-scaling mechanism.

 ## Metrics

-How the effectiveness is measured.

 1. Cluster computing resource utilization.
-    - The higher the better.
+    - Expecting higher resource utilization.
     - Higher utilization means less resource is idle.
 Autoscaling intended to maximize the overall cluster resource(CPU, GPU, memory) usage by ensuring resource for production level jobs/services, then fairly scale jobs that are scalable to use the resource left in the cluster.
+    - In this experiment, we are focusing on CPU's utilization.
-1. Task average pending time.
+1. Training Job average pending time.
-    - The less the better.
+    - Expecting less pending time.
+    - Long pending time is a common pain point for researchers with the internal cluster.
     - The less pending time the earlier developers and researchers can start seeing the training cost curve, and the better they can verify the training algorithm effectiveness.
-    - This is a common pain point for researchers with the internal cloud.
+    - In this experiment, we will verify if auto-scaler will kill existing PaddlePaddle training process to make room for newly submitted jobs.
 1. Quality of service of the online services.
-    - Check if the Machine learning process will yield resources to more important online services when the load is getting intensive.
+    - When PaddlePaddle jobs are deployed along with online services, check if PaddlePaddle training job will yield resources to more important online services when the load is getting intensive.

 ## Our setup

 - The Kubernetes cluster with v1.6.2 installed, with 133 physical nodes.
 - PaddleCloud with the latest develop branch installed.
-- [recognize_digits](./mnist/train_ft.py) is the neural networks model used in the experiment.
+- A medium sized neural networks model is used in the experiment.

 ## Test Cases